chryss/pygaarst/doc/install.rst

 The following Python packages are prerequisites for optional functionality:

-- h5py (for reading and processing HDF5 files)
+- h5py (for reading and processing HDF5 files such as VIIRS scenes)
+- python-hdf4 (for reading and processing HDF4 files such as MODIS scenes -- but in its absence, GDAL will be tried)
 - matplotlib (for plotting)
 - mpl_toolkits.basemap (for plotting on a map)
 - pytest (for unit tests)